 Fly baits may be scattered in areas of known fly development, installed in bait stations, or mixed with water to spray or paint on surfaces.
 Fly baits may also be used as a maintenance treatment in the fall and winter.

-Use when you want a fly bait that can do more with an IGR.
+Use when you want a fly bait that can do more with an insect growth regulator.

 Insect Growth Regulators